AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow.md

 >[!NOTE]
 >
->When you store your workflow variables to an external data storage, see the pointers in the [guidelines for workflows external data storage](#guidelines-workflows-external-data-storage).
+>When you store your workflow variables to an external data storage, refer the pointers in the [guidelines for workflows external data storage](#guidelines-workflows-external-data-storage).

 ### Install the workflow API sample implementation